RoloNatt/Data-Science-Notes/4 - Statistics & Probability.md

 So, in summary, a higher level of confidence requires a wider interval because we want to be more confident that the true population parameter falls within the interval, and this wider interval allows for more uncertainty in our estimate.

+Typically we calculate the confidence interval for a sample data, not for the entire population.
+The reason for this is that it is not possible to calculate the confidence interval for a population since we usually do not have access to the entire population data.
+Instead, we take a random sample from the population and use that to estimate the parameters of the population, such as the population mean.
+We can then use the sample mean and sample standard deviation to calculate the confidence interval for the population mean.
+The confidence interval provides a range of values that is likely to contain the true population mean with a certain level of confidence.